KatrinaTom/GoalSettiing_MERN/README.md

 ``npm i react-icons``

-Note" Make sure you are in the Frontend folder when installing this module.
+**Note:** Make sure you are in the Frontend folder when installing this module.

 ## Resources